-Further, while investing Stocks for Long term Investment in India in banking sector, you should always check the gross non performing asset (NPA) percentage.
-As a thumb rule, companies with gross NPA less that 2% is considered worth investigating.
-For HDFC bank, the gross NPA is around 1.05%, which is good.
+Further, while investing Stocks for Long term Investment in India in the banking sector, you should always check the gross non performing asset (NPA) percentage.
+As a thumb rule, companies with gross NPA less than 2% is considered worth investigating.
+For HDFC Bank, the gross NPA is around 1.05%, which is good.

 Overall, HDFC has shown amazing results in the past and the company’s future also looks very healthy.

-This makes HDFC a good stock for long term investment in India in banking sector.
+This makes HDFC a good stock for long term investment in India in the banking sector.

 If you are new to stock market and want to learn stocks from scratch, I will highly recommend you to read this book: ONE UP ON THE WALL STREET by Peter Lynch- best selling book for stock market beginners.

-Whatever may be the economy of the country, new houses will be consistently made, and new companies will regularly opened.
+Whatever may be the economy of the country, new houses will be consistently made, and new companies will regularly open.
 And in all these, a paint company will be required.

-Asian paints is one of the largest Indian paint company and manufacturer.
-Since its foundation in 1942, Asian paint has come a long way to become India’s leading and Asia’s forth largest paint company, with a turnover of Rs 170.85 billion.
+Asian Paints is one of the largest Indian paint company and manufacturer.
+Since its foundation in 1942, Asian paint has come a long way to become India’s leading and Asia’s fourth-largest paint company, with a turnover of Rs 170.85 billion.